 When you categorize visitor actions on your website as micro conversions, you gain the opportunity to collect a lot of information about your visitors.

-Micro conversion provides you with the opportunity to diagnose the key areas on your website and optimize these as separate entities.
+Micro conversion provides you with the opportunity to diagnose the essential areas on your website and optimize these as separate entities.

-For example, as one of the stages of your conversion funnel, a form signup is crucial.
-If there is a discrepancy here, your next action is to improve signups, which itself is a micro-conversion, a key area that needs to be rectified.
+For instance, as one of the stages of your conversion funnel, a sign-up form is crucial.
+If there is a discrepancy here, your immediate action is to improve sign-ups—which itself is a micro conversion—a critical area that needs rectification.

 Tom’s Planner is web-based project planning software that allows visitors to create and share Gantt Charts and projects.
 Individuals and businesses can sign up for a free account on their websites and begin using the planner right away.